-There are a lot of laws and regulations that apply to landlords, on federal to state to county and even city levels.
+There are a lot of landlord laws and regulations that apply when you rent a property, from federal to state to county and even city levels.
 Today, we’re discussing the top five laws that need your attention.
-These are all federal laws.
+These are all Federal laws.
 They tend to have the most teeth and the biggest penalties if you violate them.

 Fair Housing Act

-The Fair Housing Act makes it illegal to discriminate against people in certain protected classes.
+The Fair Housing Act is a Landlord law that makes it illegal to discriminate against people in certain protected classes.
 It includes how you advertise your property, select your tenants, and manage your property.
 I have not yet met a landlord who wants to intentionally discriminate against someone.
 However, you can unintentionally run afoul of this act if you don’t study it.

 Americans with Disabilities Act